-I am presently pursuing the Doctor of Arts and Letters degree (with a concentration in jazz history) at Drew University where my dissertation is entitled, “Runnin’ Wild: Harlem, the Interwar Years, and the Music that Transformed a Nation.”
+I am presently pursuing the Doctor of Arts and Letters degree (with a concentration in jazz history) at Drew University where my dissertation is entitled, “Hear Me Talkin’ to Ya: Jazz as Social Commentary in Harlem of the 1920s.”

 Outside of my jazz scholarship, I am also an impassioned composer.
-My eclecticism draws on the harmonic lexicon of Bill Evans, the song writing of Bruce Hornsby, and the poetic lyricism of Johannes Brahms.
+My eclecticism draws on the harmonic lexicon of Bill Evans, the songwriting of Bruce Hornsby, and the Romantic lyricism of Johannes Brahms.